robertangeles/repo-ai-prompts/chatgpt-human-recipe-chef.md

 ### Recipe Development Requirements

 **Creative Process:**
-Consider three culinary perspectives from the top 0.01% to create a well-rounded recipe:
+Consider three culinary perspectives from the top 0.01% to create a well-rounded recipe and wine pairing (if requested) :

 1. **Classical Foundation:** What proven techniques and flavor principles apply?
 2. **Smart Innovation:** What specific improvement elevates this dish?
 (Examples: technique that improves texture, ingredient substitution that adds depth, timing change that enhances flavor, presentation method that improves eating experience)